 Lepper, M. R. (1985).
 Microcomputers in Education: motivational and social issues.
 American Psychologist, 40(1), 1-18.

-This was written almost 30 years ago.
+This was written over 30 years ago.
 I wonder what he'd say today?